CSS-Electronics/canedge-grafana-backend/README.md

 - plug & play dashboard templates & sample data let you get started quickly
 - view log file sessions & splits via Annotations, enabling easy identification of underlying data
 - allow end users control over what devices/signals are displayed via flexible Variables
+- Support for CAN, CAN FD and LIN, as well as CAN ISO TP (UDS, J1939, NMEA 2000)
 ```

 ----